Post

 ]

-# Return False if filename contains any excluded pattern
+# Return False if the filename contains any of the excluded patterns

 return not any(pattern in filename for pattern in excluded_patterns)